- Home

 Script work results

-When the script does everything it is intended for, the results will be the following:
+When the script finishes its work, the results will be the following:

-- the new portal users with the email adresses from the
+- the new portal users with the email addresses from the

-file will be created; - the mailboxes at the ONLYOFFICE Mail Server will be created, which will have the mail messages from MS Exchange and will be connected in the ONLYOFFICE Mail module for the users listed in the
+users.csvfile will be created; - the mailboxes on the ONLYOFFICE Mail Server will be created; they will contain the mail messages from MS Exchange and will be connected in the ONLYOFFICE Mail module for the users listed in the

 bash ./lib/get-mailboxes.sh -j

-file will be overwritten with the new mailboxes data.
+The mailboxes.json file will be overwritten with the new mailbox data.

-- When run, the script sets the main working files and folders: both for the files and folders necessary for the output files and the folder with the input data (which has been exported from MS Exchange).
+- When run, the script sets the main working files and folders: both the files and folders necessary for the output files and the folder with the input data, which has been exported from MS Exchange.

 - Then the script converts the exported files into the

-file containing the list of settings necessary to connect to the newly created mailboxes from the third-party mail clients. - After that the
+ASC.Mail.PasswordFinderprogram that will assist in creating themailboxes.jsonfile containing the list of settings necessary to connect to the newly created mailboxes from third-party mail clients. - After that, the